-Our system combines all the functionality of a student information system (SIS) with the best features of a learning management system (LMS), at no additional cost.
+Our system combines all the functionality of a student information system (SIS) with the best features of a learning management system (LMS).
 It’s a single-solution that eliminates the need for third-party vendors while giving teachers the tools they need to be successful in a 21st century classroom.

 With a few clicks teachers can create and assign an online assessment using Campus Instruction.
 Auto-scoring frees teachers to provide personal feedback and focus on what students need to learn most.